 Q&A: Why discuss sexuality and gender in the geosciences?

-Stanford Earth recently transitioned the Office of Multicultural Affairs (OMA) into its Diversity, Equity, and Inclusion (DEI) initiativeAs part of an effort to celebrate and discuss identity, six Stanford Earth members talk about the role that their sexual and gender identities have in the workplace.
+Stanford Earth transitioned the Office of Multicultural Affairs (OMA) into its Diversity, Equity, and Inclusion (DEI) initiativeAs part of an effort to celebrate and discuss identity, six Stanford Earth community members talk about the role that their sexual and gender identities have in the workplace.

 When Jef Caers, professor of geological sciences, joined the Stanford Earth faculty in 1998, he had to navigate many challenges that his straight colleagues didn’t.
 “I entered a department with only older straight men and at faculty functions, I remember being asked about whether I had a wife or kids.
 Early on, I would lie to fit in, then I stopped going to events, and because I felt like an outsider, I didn’t really integrate myself socially into the school for the first decade of being here.
 It took 22 years to meet another same-sex couple on the faculty.”